Logo close icon

 Sign up now to receive more information about studying at Middlesex University London.

-This course has 6 core modules, which provide an in-depth understanding of key areas such as business strategy, supply chain management, logistics, procurement, supply chain analytics and applied corporate finance.
-These modules will raise your awareness of the critical issues related to managing international operations and solving problems, as well as enhancing your capabilities in sourcing and managing suppliers, and measuring performance.
+These modules will raise your awareness of the critical issues related to managing international operations and solving related problems.
+They will enhance your capabilities in sourcing and managing suppliers while measuring performance.

 • Modules